stancecoke/ION_Minimal_Translator/README.md

 # ION_Minimal_Translator
 Running an ION EBike-Motor with a NoName batterie and a Kunteng display Based on an ESP32 Wroom
-Status Not working yet :-(
+Status: Not working yet :-(
 sending sniffed data to ESP USB interface @115200 BAUD

 control by sending single Bytes to ESP: